jtanza/bobolink/README.md

 user@local $ ssh -L 8080:localhost:25000 user@remote -N
 ```
 and access the web app in their browser.

+Please note that because the static files used on the frontend are not packaged with the bobolink executable, in order to run the web app it is necessary to install bobolink manually, i.e. clone the repo into `$GOPATH/src` and `go install`.

 ##### Web App Screenshots